ATMOFIZER TECHNOLOGIES INC. RECEIVES NOTICE OF ALLOWANCE FROM USPTO

+Patent focused on modular application for residential and commercial air handling systems

-VANCOUVER, BC, March 9, 2022 /PRNewswire/ - Atmofizer Technologies Inc. (the "Company" or "Atmofizer") ATMO (Frankfurt: J3K) ATMFF announces today that the United States Patent and Trademark Office (the "USPTO") has issued a notice of allowance for claims related to the Company's air and water purification technology.
+VANCOUVER, BC, Aug.
+23, 2022 /PRNewswire/ - Atmofizer Technologies Inc. (the "Company" or "Atmofizer") ATMO (Frankfurt: J3K) ATMFF announced today that the United States Patent and Trademark Office (the "USPTO") has issued a Notice of Allowance for new claims related to the Company's air and water purification technology.

-The allowed patent application, titled, "Ultra-Fine Particle Aggregation, Neutralization and Filtration" (US Patent Application No. 17/471,610) provides broad protection for the application of the Company's air and water purification technology.
+The allowed patent application, titled, "Ultra-Fine Particle Aggregation, Neutralization and Filtration" (US Patent Application No. 11,291,939) provides broad protection for important aspects of Atmofizer's air purification technology.

-"This notice of allowance provides further validation of our novel approach to air and water purification technology and enables Atmofizer to confidently pursue further development of its technology." said Olivier Centner, Chief Executive Officer of Atmofizer Technologies Inc.

-Joel Weiss, Managing Partner of Weiss & Arons, LLP, and Atmofizer's IP counsel, stated, "allowance of the Atmofizer Patent validates the Atmofizer technological solutions to real technological problems and signifies the relevance, on a go-forward basis, of Atmofizer in the air and water purification markets."
+"This is a tremendous step in our evolution, being able to apply our technology to the HVAC industry in the United States with a strong business case to improve air quality and reduce energy protected by a US patent", said Olivier Centner CEO.
+"Most residential and commercial buildings cannot be retrofit to accommodate HEPA without re-sizing the ductwork in the walls and ceilings so we see this as being a tremendous solution that is easy to implement and cost effective."

+The recent Notice of Allowance from the USPTO is directed to a new design that delivers ultra-fine particle agglomeration and nanoparticle reduction performance in larger air ducts with faster-moving air, using less parts.
+The Company plans to market this patent to be licensed by air purification device manufacturers, HVAC suppliers and service companies.

 Atmofizer's consumer and industrial solutions are based on its patent-protected and patent pending technology for ultrafine particle agglomeration and neutralization.
 This capability creates a revolutionary and more efficient method for addressing the wide range of dangerous nano-scale particles, viruses and bacteria that are too small to be effectively managed by conventional HEPA filters and ultraviolet lights.
 Atmofizer plans to disrupt the air treatment industry by improving air safety and purification efficiency while lowering customers' operational costs.